-We have specific processes and systems in place to focus on high priority operational matters such as information and cyber security, managing business continuity, and third-party vendor risk:
+We have specific processes and systems in place to focus on high priority operational matters, such as managing business resilience, information security, and third-party vendor risk, which are described below:

-- major failures and disasters which could cause a severe disruption to working environments, facilities and personnel, represent a significant operational risk to the Company.
-The Business Continuity Management framework strives to protect critical business services and the functions which support these from these effects to enable them to carry out their core tasks in time and at the quality required.
-Each year, Business Continuity Planning procedures are reviewed through cyclical planned tests. - the Company may be the target of attempted cyber and other security threats and continuously monitors and develops information technology networks and infrastructure to prevent, detect, address and mitigate the risk of threats to our data and systems as well as having a dedicated cyber security team. - the use of third-party vendors exposes the Company to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
-Material third party vendor risk is managed, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business resilience planning.
+- Major failures and disasters that could cause a severe disruption to working environments, facilities, and personnel, represent a significant operational risk to our business.
+Our Business Continuity Management framework strives to protect critical business services and the functions that support these business services from these effects to enable us to carry out our core tasks in time and at the quality required. - We have developed a number of Information Technology ("IT") platforms, applications and security controls to support our business activities worldwide.
+Dedicated security standards are in place for our IT systems to ensure the proper use, availability and protection of our information assets. - We have enhanced our governance processes for governance and prioritization of projects, to ensure greater transparency of decision-making process, alignment of teams working on the same projects, consistency of approach and alignment to strategy. - Our use of third-party vendors exposes us to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
+We manage material third-party vendor risk, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business resilience planning.